How to Avoid Greenwashing

 Greenwashing has quietly become one of the biggest problems in Australian fashion.
 Brands know shoppers care about sustainability — so instead of improving their practices, many simply improve their marketing.
 The result?
 Misleading claims, vague “eco” language, and a level of confusion that makes it harder for genuinely ethical brands to stand out.

-This guide breaks down exactly how to recognise greenwashing and how to confidently shop for truly ethical and sustainable clothing in Australia — building on the same principles explored in our guide to ethical and sustainable fashion in Australia.
+This guide breaks down exactly how to recognise greenwashing and how to confidently shop for truly ethical and sustainable clothing in Australia — building on the same principles behind ethical fashion in Australia, where transparency, materials, and verified standards all work together.

 What Greenwashing Actually Looks Like in Australia